pdf-raku/PDF-Class-raku/README.md

 ## Development Status

-The PDF::Zen module is under construction and not yet functionally complete.
+The PDF::Class module is under construction and not yet functionally complete.

 # Bugs and Restrictions